 Glorious Health Club (2120 W Virginia Ave NE), men's club steam, showers, gym, snack bar, take-out food deliveries.
 Open 24 hours just off New York Avenue.
 Monthly CumUnion sex parties for men, on 4th Saturdays; and 1st and 3rd Saturdays CODE Leather/Fetish play parties.

 Areas around Dupont Circle, especially along 17th Street from P to R Streets and throughout the Adams Morgan area of 18th Street and Columbia Road NW offer many restaurant and cafe options of international cuisines and price range.
 A cluster of Asian restaurants can be found in Chinatown (Metro: Gallery Place).
-Below see a few of interest, gay and otherwise; and for another three dozen options see our map and listings/restaurants pages.
+Below see a few of interest, gay and otherwise; and for another 60 or so options see our map and listings/restaurants pages.